foolmarks/dogs-vs-cats/README.md

 + Early stopping of training if the validation accuracy stops increasing for a certain number of epochs.
   + The CNN parameters from the epoch with the best validation accuracy are automatically restored after training stops.
 + Saving of the trained model as JSON and HDF5 files.
++ Prediction results saved to a .csv file using Pandas.